 x.
 Here is an example of what needs to be done to use the

 That’s it!
 Well, almost.
 In case the backend requires some parameters, we also need to provide those.
 In particular, the VexCL backend should know what VexCL context to use:

 // Initialize VexCL context on a single GPU: vex::Context ctx(vex::Filter::GPU && vex::Filter::Count(1)); // Create backend parameters: Backend::params backend_prm; backend_prm.q = ctx; // Pass the parameters to the solver constructor: Solver solve(A, Solver::params(), backend_prm);

-The builtin backend does not have any dependencies except for the Boost libraries, and uses OpenMP for parallelization.
+The builtin backend does not have any dependencies, and uses OpenMP for parallelization.
 Matrices are stored in the CRS format, and vectors are instances of

 std::vector<value_type>.
 There is no usual overhead of moving the constructed hierarchy to the builtin backend, since the backend is used internally during setup.

 The backend uses the VexCL library for accelerating solution on the modern GPUs and multicore processors with the help of OpenCL or CUDA technologies.
 The VexCL backend stores the system matrix as

 vex::SpMat<real>and expects the right hand side and the solution vectors to be instances of the

 The VexCL backend parameters.